swipelab/scoped/README.md

-# di
+# scoped

-Raw dependency injection with a scoped store
+Flutter dependency injection with a scoped store

 Example